virag-ky/Book-Store/README.md

 # Bookstore

 > The Book Store is a website where the user can display a list of books, add a book and remove a selected book.
+Microverse's [Bookstore API](https://www.notion.so/Bookstore-API-51ea269061f849118c65c0a53e88a739) was used.

 ## Built With